 “Cultured” may also prompt us to think that this meat is more civilized.
 I already believe it is.

-Isha Datar graduated with a master of biotechnology from U of T this spring.
+Isha Datar graduated with a master of biotechnology from U of T in 2013.
 Learn more about cultured meat at new-harvest.org.